ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  at means that somebody else will need to be able to conduct the same interviews and draw the same conclusions at the end of that process that you likely would have if you d conducted the interviews yourself.

- e goal of the remainder of this section is to help you create a scalable system for interviewing and hiring that fits your organization s goals and can work seamlessly *without* your direct involvement (once you ve taken the time to calibrate it).
+The goal of the remainder of this section is to help you create a scalable system for interviewing and hiring that fits your organization s goals and can work seamlessly *without* your direct involvement (once you ve taken the time to calibrate it).
 By defining and deploying this kind of structure, creating thoughtful documentation, and templating, you enable others

 to conduct interviews and produce candidate ranking scores that would closely mirror your own.